julianespinel/website/blog/posts/complexity-analysis-of-a-hackerrank-solution.md

 ~~This way of reading the expected 3 x 3 matrix from stdin has a major problem: its complexity is `O(n^2)` because we have a nested for loop.~~

-Can we decrease its time complexity?
+Can we decrease its runtime complexity?

-We now we are given a 3 x 3 matrix, but it is not mandatory for us to work with a matrix in memory.
+Now we are given a 3 x 3 matrix, but it is not mandatory for us to work with a matrix in memory.
 We could read the given matrix into an array and then use the array for the rest of the solution.

 Here is how it is done: